hitabisgmbh/oaklean/docs/SensorInterfaces.md

 > To ensure correct permissions during measurement, we highly recommend opening a shell (e.g., PowerShell) with administrator privileges and running the measurement from there.

 ### How to use it?
-In order to use the Windows Sensor Interface simple add this to the `.oaklean` config file in your project:
+In order to use the Windows Sensor Interface simple add this to the `.oaklean` or to the `.oaklean.local` config file in your project:
 ```json
 // .oaklean
 {